censoredplanet/censoredplanet/docs/satellitev2.rst

 Query
 ------

 1. Make DNS queries for each test domain to each resolver.
 The query for the test domain is attempted up to four times in case of connection error.
 To check the status of the resolver, a control measurement is conducted before the queries for the test domain.
-If the first control measurement fails, no further measurements will be conducted for the same :code:`<resolver-domain>` pair.
+If the first control measurement fails, no further measurements will be conducted for the same :code:`(resolver, domain)` pair.
 If all 4 trials for the test domain fail, another control measurement will be conducted.

 2. Parse and separate responses from control resolvers and non-control resolvers.